oneananda/AWS_Operations/Learning/001 Amazon EC2/002 Amazon EC2 Instance Types/README.md

 The following are the instance types `based on the performance`

-# EC2 Instance Types and Server Purposes
+## EC2 Instance Types and Server Purposes - Use Cases

 ## General Purpose - EC2 Instance Type and Server Purposes

-## General Purpose

 - `Balances computing, memory and networking resources`
 - Suitable for variety of workloads